-1. The Division, in cooperation with the Nevada Autism Task Force created by section 40 of chapter 348, Statutes of Nevada 2007, shall prescribe by regulation a statewide standard for assessing and evaluating persons with autism who receive services through the State or a local government or an agency thereof.
-The regulations must designate a nationally recognized protocol for determining whether a person is a person with autism, including, without limitation, the Autism Diagnostic Observation Schedule or other nationally recognized tool for assessment and diagnosis, which must be used by personnel employed by the State or a local government or an agency thereof who provide assessments, interventions and diagnoses of persons with autism and by the persons with whom the State or a local government or an agency thereof contracts to provide assessments, interventions and diagnoses of persons with autism.
+The Division, in cooperation and guidance with the Department of Education, representatives of the school districts in this State and the Nevada Autism Task Force created by section 40 of chapter 348, Statutes of Nevada 2007, or its successor organization, shall prescribe by regulation a statewide standard for measuring outcomes and assessing and evaluating persons with autism through the age of 21 years who receive services through the State or a local government or an agency thereof.
+The regulations must designate a protocol which includes an assessment instrument for determining whether a person is a person with autism, including, without limitation, the Autism Diagnostic Observation Schedule or other appropriate instrument for assessment and diagnosis, which must be used by personnel employed by the State or a local government or an agency thereof who provide assessments, interventions and diagnoses of persons with autism through the age of 21 years and by the persons with whom the State or a local government or an agency thereof contracts to provide assessments, interventions and diagnoses of persons with autism through the age of 21 years.

-2. The nationally recognized protocol designated pursuant to subsection 1 must be used upon intake of a person suspected of having autism or at any later time if a person is suspected of having autism after intake.
+2. The protocol designated pursuant to subsection 1 must be used upon intake of a person suspected of having autism or at any later time if a person is suspected of having autism after intake.
 The results of an assessment must be provided to the parent or legal guardian of the person, if applicable.

-3. The Division shall prescribe the form and content of reports relating to persons with autism that must be reported to the Division pursuant to sections 4, 9, 12 and 14 of this act.
+3. The Division shall prescribe the form and content of reports relating to persons with autism through the age of 21 years that must be reported to the Division pursuant to sections 4, 9, 12 and 14 of this act.
 Except as otherwise provided in section 4 of this act, the Division shall ensure that the information is reported in a manner which: